Match & Mend: Minimally Invasive Local Reassembly for Patching N-day Vulnerabilities in ARM Binaries: Evaluation

 We test the fixed binary to check (i) the proof of vulnerability and (ii) correctness.
 For (i), if there is a PoV available, we verify that the vulnerability no longer executes.
 Canaries inserted into the vulnerable libraries by Magma indicate whether a given vulnerability is reached and triggered.
 This allows us to test the patched binary by executing the library with the AFL++~\cite{afl++} fuzzing harness from Magma and the proof of vulnerability as input.
 We consider the PoV test to be successful if the canary indicates that the vulnerability was not triggered.
 For correctness (ii), we run each fixed binary against its open-source test suite to validate that the patching has not rendered the library unusable.
 We consider the tests successful if the fixed binary passes the same tests as the vulnerable binary does, except for test cases it failed because of the vulnerability.

-We consider a binary to be successfully patched if both the PoV test (i) and the test suite (ii) pass; or, where no PoV is available, the test suite passes.
+We consider a binary to be successfully patched if both the PoV test (i) and the test suite (ii) pass.
 We validated the soundness of our testing methodology by manually inspecting a sample of patched binaries with a disassembler.
-Recent work has shown how to validate patches at the binary level using symbolic execution~\cite{WuWWSMB25}, which could help to further automate validation checks for patches.
+Recent work has shown how to validate patches at the binary level using symbolic execution~\cite{WuWWSMB25}, which could help to further automate validation checks.